Automotive Products

 1992 was another bad year and resulted in redundancies and reorganisations.
 Both the Clutch and Braking systems continued to grow with both divisions securing new contracts and with new products in development, including the Automatic Clutch System (ACS) for the Renault Safrane, twin-mass flywheels and associated integrated clutch systems, and lightweight disc brakes, presumably the transfer from cast iron to aluminium.
-On the aviation side the business is going well and they had extended the flight servicing to create Signature, which was finally the last part of BBA and was bought out that year.
+The aviation business was going well and they extended the flight servicing to create Signature, which was finally the last part of BBA and was bought out that year.

 In 1993 they sold their holdings in Pacific BBA, thus removing the last of the old AP Australian and New Zealand businesses.
 A downturn in European automotive from the end of 1992 had reduced the OE business, while the aftermarket continued at the same level.
 The US side had managed to grow.
-ACTS had now gone into production, which Is believed to be due to the Renault Twingo and Cleo; SureTrac had been licensed to Fuji Univance in Japan, who are now Univance Corporation, and a mechanical parking brake for disc-braked vehicles, at the time was fitted to all Land Rover vehicles, was expected to become widespread.
+ACTS had now gone into production, which is believed to be due to the Renault Twingo and Cleo; SureTrac had been licensed to Fuji Univance in Japan, who are now Univance Corporation, and a mechanical parking brake for disc-braked vehicles, at the time was fitted to all Land Rover vehicles, was expected to become widespread.
 AP Clutch acquired a low-cost laser cutting cell to replace press tools and provide fast turnaround.

-In 1994 BBA was recovering, which includes the sales of businesses which do not conform to their criteria, following a new CEO.
-At this point the group consists of Transportation, being Automotive Friction and AP, Aviation Services and Aviation Components (AP Speke), and of Industrial covering various textiles and specialist electrics.
-Notice that by then they had disposed of all of their belting products and the Angus fire production system.
-Uncompetitive units have been closed or relocated, and new cellular manufacturing systems have taken part in Clutch manufacturing.
+In 1994 BBA was recovering, which includes the sales of businesses which did not conform to their criteria, following a new CEO.
+At this point the group consisted of Transportation, being Automotive Friction and AP, Aviation Services and Aviation Components (AP Speke), and of Industrial covering various textiles and specialist electrics.
+By then, they had disposed of all of their belting products and the Angus fire production system.
+Uncompetitive units were closed or relocated, and new cellular manufacturing systems took part in Clutch manufacturing.

-The BBA 1995 report shows the sale of AP in April 1995 for £181M, plus later considerations if the purchaser, AP Group, achieves certain target internal rates of return.
-It was regarded as a good business but was too small to compete on a global scale.
+The BBA 1995 report showed the sale of AP in April 1995 for £181M, plus later considerations if the purchaser, AP Group, achieved certain target internal rates of return.
+It was regarded as a good business, but was too small to compete on a global scale.
 The majority of the funding was provided by CIN Venture Nominees, along the shares bought by the staff and directors.
 The acquisition was for the traditional Brake and Clutch businesses and for a BBA textile unit in Cleckheaton and Germany which became APTEC.
 The APPH unit at Speke was retained by BBA.